pixee/upload-tool-results-action/README.md

     # Default: https://api.pixee.ai
     pixee-api-url:

     # Path to the tool's results file to upload to Pixeebot.
-This does not apply to Sonar integration, because the action retrieves the results directly from Sonar.
-    # Required, when `tool` is not "sonar"
+    # This is required when using a `tool` that does not support automatically fetching results.
+Contrast, Sonar, and DefectDojo integrations support automatically fetching results.
+When this input is used with those tools, the given file will be uploaded _instead of_ automatically fetching results.
+    # Note: for Sonar results, the tool must be `sonar_hotspots` or `sonar_issues` instead of `sonar` when using this input.
     file:
 ```